Rules updated 05/28/20

 - Columbia Association will not be responsible for loss or damage to any personal property.

-- Children ages 7 and younger must be accompanied by a person at least 18 years old when using the boats.
+- Children under eight (8) years of age must be accompanied by a person 18 years of age or older when using the boats.

 - Splashing or ramming boats is prohibited.